Uriel-SG/WinTrack/README.md

 2. Run `agent_installer.ps1` **with administrative privileges**.

-3. Set the correct URL for the `Invoke-RestMethod` of `position.ps1` when prompted.
+3. Set the correct URL for the `Invoke-RestMethod` of `position.ps1` and the chosen `API Key` when prompted.

 ---